 SEO often sounds complicated, but it isn’t rocket science.
 It’s about building a relationship between a website and search engine simply by following guidelines.
 Here are my tips on SEO for beginners.

-Using SEO we encourage better position and exposure on search engines.
+Using SEO we encourage better position and exposure on search engines in order to gain traffic.
 We do this by providing an informative, active and trustworthy website.

 The easiest way to think about is in terms of satisfying the visitor to the website above all.
 That’s one of the biggest factors search engines take into account from any business website.